kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

   "JawBreaker", "Lollipop", "SourCandy"]
 ```

 These names all correspond to images that have been supplied for you in the starter materials for this chapter.
-Find **candy.zip**, unzip it and drag the folder into the **MessagesExtension** group in Xcode:
+Find the **candy** folder and drag it into the **MessagesExtension** group in Xcode:

 ![bordered width=40%](images/CandyImageAdded.png)